hanhung/Creating-Audio-Reactive-Visuals-With-StyleGAN/README.md

 src="https://www.youtube.com/embed/Vxvgc8muBXw">
 </iframe>

 In this experiment we first perform FFT and filtering on the audio clip then calculate the changes in the features for every time-step and map to stylegan according to Fig. 2.
 Random walk is used to move in latent space by generating a random direction vector for every time-step and multiplying by the magnitude of the change.
 The max walk length limits the maximum distance the latent vector can move in one time-step.
-We vary the max walk length for the two videos accroding to Fig. 2.
+We vary the max walk length for the two videos according to Fig. 2.

 | Filter Type   | Frequencies   | Sounds               | Styles (layers) | Effect           | Max Walk Length |
 | ------------- |:-------------:|:--------------------:|:---------------:|:----------------:|:---------------:|